rcharaba/Peltier_driver_PID/README.md

 # Peltier_driver_PID

-This project is a piece of final year paper in my Engineering degree.
+This project is a piece of final year paper in my Engineering degree concluded in June 2019.

 This is a simple Peltier driver using a MOSFET with two relays in order to invert the current flow and control the heat/cool side:
 ![alt text](https://github.com/rcharaba/Peltier_driver_PID/blob/master/peltier_driver_circuit.PNG)